Unleash/unleash/README.md

 docker compose up -d
 ```

-Then point your browser to `localhost:4242` and log in using
+Then point your browser to `localhost:4242` and log in using:
   - username: `admin`
   - password: `unleash4all`